Find The Equation Of A Line Parallel

 A linear equation is an algebraic equation in which each term is either a constant or the product of a constant and a single variable.
 The graph of a linear equation is a straight line, hence the name "linear."
 The general form of a linear equation is Ax + By = C, where A, B, and C are constants, and x and y are variables.

 The slope of a line is a measure of its steepness and direction.
-It represents the rate of change of y with respect to x.
-In other words, it tells us how much y changes for every unit change in x.
+On top of that, in other words, it tells us how much y changes for every unit change in x.
+And it represents the rate of change of y with respect to x.
 The slope is often denoted by the letter m.
-Given two points on a line, (x1, y1) and (x2, y2), the slope m can be calculated using the formula:

 m = (y2 - y1) / (x2 - x1)